Your Guide to the Subaru Crankcase Ventilation System - Crawford Performance

 • Proactive maintenance prevents common failures: You can avoid most issues by regularly inspecting the PCV valve and hoses, using high-quality synthetic oil, and sticking to a consistent change schedule.
 When you do upgrade, choose a quality system that matches your build.

-What is Your Subaru's Crankcase Ventilation System?
+What Does Your Subaru's Crankcase Ventilation System Do?

 Think of your Subaru's crankcase ventilation system as its respiratory system.
 Its main job is to "exhale" harmful gases that build up inside the engine's crankcase, the area below the pistons.
 During combustion, a small amount of pressure and unburnt fuel inevitably slips past the piston rings.
 This mixture is called "blow-by," and if it's not managed, it can contaminate your oil and create excess pressure.
 The Positive Crankcase Ventilation (PCV) system is designed to safely remove these gases by using engine vacuum to pull them out of the crankcase and route them back into the intake to be burned off.